itthinx/groups/readme.txt

 = How do I restrict access to a post? =

-Here's an example, you only need to do the first step once:

-1. Go to *Groups > Groups > New Group* to add a new group, let's name it *Premium*.
-Click the _Add_ button to create the new group.
+Let's assume you want members of the *Premium* group to be able to view some restricted posts.

+- If you want to create a new protected post, simply go to *Posts > Add New* as usual and in the _Groups_ box input *Premium* in the _Read_ field.
+Save or publish your post.
-2. Now create an example post that only members of the *Premium* group should be able to read and choose the *Premium* group in the _Read_ field of the _Groups_ box.
+- If you want to protect an existing post you can simply edit it, input *Premium* in the _Read_ field of the _Groups_ box and update the post.

+In both cases, it doesn't matter if the *Premium* group already exists or not, if it doesn't, it will be created automatically.

+If the *Premium* group already exists and you want to protect one or more existing posts in bulk, go to *Posts*, select all posts you want to protect and choose *Edit* in the *Bulk Actions* dropdown.
+Now click *Apply*, select the *Premium* group and click *Update*.

-After you publish your post, only members of the *Premium* group will be able to see it.
+After you publish or update your posts, only members of the *Premium* group will be able to see them.

 = I want Advanced and Premium members, where the Premium members can access everything that Advanced members can access.
 How can I do that? =